rancher/docs/content/rke/latest/en/etcd-snapshots/restoring-from-backup/_index.md

 {{% /tab %}}
 {{% tab "RKE prior to v0.2.0"%}}

 If there is a disaster with your Kubernetes cluster, you can use `rke etcd snapshot-restore` to recover your etcd.
 This command reverts etcd to a specific snapshot.
+The following actions are included in this command:

+- Removes the old etcd cluster
-RKE also removes the old `etcd` container before creating a new `etcd` cluster using the snapshot that you have chosen.
+- Rebuilds the etcd cluster using the local snapshot

+Before you run this command, you must manually sync the snapshot across all `etcd` nodes.

+The snapshot used to restore your etcd cluster is stored locally in  `/opt/rke/etcd-snapshots`.

 >**Warning:** You should back up any important data in your cluster before running `rke etcd snapshot-restore` because the command deletes your current etcd cluster and replaces it with a new one.

-The snapshot used to restore your etcd cluster is stored locally in  `/opt/rke/etcd-snapshots`.

 ### Example of Restoring from a Local Snapshot